Psychology (Master of Science)

 |Special Features: A sound knowledge of the English language, which is necessary for understanding psychological original literature, is a prerequisite.|

 The more research-oriented Master’s degree programme in Psychology enables students to specialise in their fields of interest.
-Modules cover topics like Clinical Psychological Disorder, Diagonstics & Intervention over Human Factors to Specialisation Economic Psychology.
+The focus of the course is on work, organisational and business psychology.
+It is scientifically-methodically and interdisciplinary-technically oriented.
 The programme prepares the students for independent and scientifically sound psychological work in different fields of research and application, where the skills, functionality, and state of a person must be in line with requirements that can be a result of findings of the disciplines of engineering and business administration for the individual.

 The students will acquire knowledge about psychological research and work techniques from an augmented understanding of the fundamentals, which will be implemented practically and in a model-oriented manner and will be evaluated comparatively to alternative approaches from psychology and other disciplines.